-Growth in full-service restaurants in the forecast period will be stimulated by the growing number of women in the work force and Saudization, all of which have improved the disposable incomes of many local families.
-More restaurants also provided mixed gender sittings in restaurants, where previously restaurants had segregated seating areas for men and women.
+The anticipated growth in full-service restaurants in the forecast period is expected to be supported by the growing number of women in the workforce and “Saudisation”, which are predicted to improve the disposable incomes of many families.
+More restaurants also provide mixed gender sittings in full-service restaurants, where previously establishments had segregated seating areas for men and women.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).

 This report comes in PDF with additional info in Excel included.